Baldcypress, swamp cypress.

 Synonymy: Schubertia Mirbel 1812, Cuprespinnata J. Nelson 1866 (Farjon 2005).

 The two species show only very minor differences in cuticle morphology, cone size and deciduous phenology.
 In accordance with the species concept as usually applied among conifers, they could be treated as subspecies or even varieties of a single species.
 However, since one species is the national tree of Mexico and the other has been a popular timber and ornamental tree for over 300 years, it would serve little purpose to attempt to combine the two taxa.
 T. distichum includes two varieties, which are also sometimes segregated as distinct species but which are sympatric throughout almost the entire range and which are based on several differences that are environmentally determined (Watson 1985); thus they are not really even defensible as subspecies, let alone distinct species.
 See Farjon (2005) for a detailed discussion of this issue.
+Further light was cast on the subject by a molecular study of nucleotide polymorphisms on individuals from the Mississippi River Valley and Gulf Coastal populations in Texas, Louisiana and Florida (Ikezaki et al. 2016).
+That analysis found consistent, although not large, genetic differences between the two varieties of T. distichum.
+A larger difference, however, distinguished the Florida from the Mississippi River Valley populations.
+The authors offer an late Miocene estimate for the age of differentiation into the two extant varieties.

 A variety of morphological and genetic studies (the main ones are discussed under Cupressaceae) have established that this genus is a sister to Glyptostrobus and, slightly less closely, to Cryptomeria.
 This close similarity was early noted by Endlicher (1847) when he described Glyptostrobus and was later elaborated by studies of chloroplast and ribosomal DNA (Brunsfeld et al. 1994, Gadek et al. 2000, Kusumi et al. 2000) and seed cone development (Takaso and Tomlinson 1990, Farjon and Garcia 2005).